The first question I ask someone who has failed the MBLEx is, “What do you feel is keeping you from passing?” Exam anxiety is the most popular answer.

 Avoid Sugar and Caffeine

 These two substances can cause the body to feel jittery or anxious.
 Avoid these substances if they exacerbate your anxiety.
+Yes, you may need to have a cup of decaf.

 Coloring books are everywhere and may be the creative outlet your mind and body needs to relax or cope with stress.